MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### PeerRequest and Peers

-`PeerRequest` is used to request the connection info of other Meros nodes.
-It has a message length of 0, with the expected response being a `Peers`. `Peers` has a variable message length; the 1 byte amount of peers, and for each peer, the 4 byte IPv4 address and 2 byte port.
+`PeerRequest` is used to request the connection info of other Meros nodes, and has a message length of 0 bytes.
+The expected response is a `Peers`, which has a variable message length; the 1-byte amount of peers, and for each peer, the 4-byte IPv4 address and 2-byte port.
 The peers sent in a `Peers` message is completely up to the syncee.

+### CheckpointRequest

+`CheckpointRequest` has a message length of 48 bytes; the Block's 48-byte hash.
+The expected response is a `Checkpoint` containing the Checkpoint for the specified Block.

 ### BlockHeaderRequest and BlockBodyRequest

-`BlockHeaderRequest` and `BlockBodyRequest` both have a message length of 48 bytes; the 48 byte Block hash.
+`BlockHeaderRequest` and `BlockBodyRequest` both have a message length of 48 bytes; the Block's 48-byte hash.
 The expected response to a `BlockHeaderRequest` is a `BlockHeader` with the requested BlockHeader.
 The expected response to a `BlockBodyRequest` is a `BlockBody` containing the requested Block's body.
-If a 0'd out hash is provided in a `BlockHeaderRequest`, the syncee should respond with a `BlockHeader` containing their tail Block's header.
+If a zeroed out hash is provided in a `BlockHeaderRequest`, the syncee should respond with a `BlockHeader` containing the syncee's tail BlockHeader.

 ### ElementRequest

-A `ElementRequest` has a message length of 52 bytes; the Verifier's 48 byte BLS Public Key followed by the 4 byte nonce of the Element, with the expected response being a `Verification`, `SendDifficulty`, `DataDifficulty`, `GasPrice`, or `MeritRemoval`, containing the Element, without its BLS Signature.
+`ElementRequest` has a message length of 52 bytes; the Verifier's 48-byte BLS Public Key and the Element's 4-byte nonce.
+The expected response is a `Verification`, `SendDifficulty`, `DataDifficulty`, `GasPrice`, or `MeritRemoval`, containing the Element, without its BLS Signature.

 ### EntryRequest

-An `EntryRequest` has a message length of 48 bytes; the 48 byte Entry hash, with the expected response being a `Claim`, `Send`, `Receive`, or `Data` containing the Entry with the same hash.
+`EntryRequest` has a message length of 48 bytes; the Entry's 48-byte hash.
+The expected response is a `Claim`, `Send`, `Receive`, or `Data` containing the requested Entry.
 If a Mint has the requested hash, the syncer should send `DataMissing`.

-### CheckpointRequest

-A `CheckpointRequest` has a message length of 48 bytes; the 47 byte Block hash to get the Checkpoint of, with the expected response being a `Checkpoint` containing the Checkpoint.

 ### GetBlockHash and BlockHash

-`GetBlockHash` has a message length of 4 bytes; the nonce of the Block to get the hash of, with the expected response being a `BlockHash` containing the Block at that nonce's hash. `BlockHash` has a message length of 52 bytes; the 4 byte nonce and the 48 byte hash.
-If a 0'd out hash was sent, the syncee should respond with a `BlockHash` containing their tail Block's nonce and hash.
+`GetBlockHash` has a message length of 4 bytes; the nonce of the Block.
+The expected response is a `BlockHash` containing the Block at the specified nonce's hash. `BlockHash` has a message length of 52 bytes; the 4-byte nonce and the 48-byte hash.
+If a zeroed out hash was sent, the syncee should respond with a `BlockHash` containing the syncee's tail Block's nonce and hash.

 ### GetVerifierHeight and VerifierHeight

-`GetAccountHeight` has a message length of 48 bytes; the Verifier's 48 byte BLS Public Key, with the expected response being a `VerifierHeight`. `VerifierHeight` has a message length of 52 bytes; the Verifier's 48 byte BLSPublicKey and the Verifier's 4 byte height.
+`GetVerifierHeight` has a message length of 48 bytes; the Verifier's 48-byte BLS Public Key.
+The expected response is a `VerifierHeight`, containing the height of the specified Verifier. `VerifierHeight` has a message length of 52 bytes; the Verifier's 48-byte BLSPublicKey and the Verifier's 4-byte height.

 ### GetAccountHeight and AccountHeight

-`GetAccountHeight` has a message length of 32 bytes; the Account's 32 byte Ed25519 Public Key, with the expected response being an `AccountHeight`. `AccountHeight` has a message length of 37 bytes; the Account's 32 byte Ed25519 Public Key and the 4 byte height.
+`GetAccountHeight` has a message length of 32 bytes; the Account's 32-byte Ed25519 Public Key.
+The expected response is an `AccountHeight`, containing the height of the specified Account. `AccountHeight` has a message length of 36 bytes; the Account's 32-byte Ed25519 Public Key and the 4-byte height.

 ### GetHashesAtIndex and HashesAtIndex

-A `GetHashesAtIndex` has a message length of 36 bytes; the Account's 32 byte Ed25519 Public Key followed by the 4 byte nonce, with the expected response being a `HashesAtIndex`. `HashesAtIndex` has a message length of 1 byte, plus a variable amount of bytes for the hashes; the single byte containing the amount of potential Entries at the specified index it's replying with, followed by the 48-byte hashes of each Entry.
+`GetHashesAtIndex` has a message length of 36 bytes; the Account's 32-byte Ed25519 Public Key and 4-byte nonce.
+The expected response is a `HashesAtIndex`, which has a variable message length; the 1-byte amount of hashes included in this message and the 48-byte hashes of every potential Entry at the specified index.
 If there's a confirmed Entry at the specified index, it is the only potential Entry.
-If there are more than 8 Entries at the specified index, the response should only contain the 8 Entries with the most Merit behind them.
-In the case of a tie at the 8th position, the node has discretion over which Entry to reply with.
+If there are more than 4 Entries at the specified index, the response should only contain the 4 Entries with the most Merit behind them.
+In the case of a tie at the 4th position, the node has discretion over which Entry to send at the 4th position.

 ### SignedElementRequest

-A `SignedElementRequest` has a message length of 52 bytes; the Verifier's 48 byte BLS Public Key followed by the 4 byte nonce of the Element, with the expected response being a `SignedVerification`, `SignedSendDifficulty`, `SignedDataDifficulty`, `SignedGasPrice`, or `SignedMeritRemoval`, containing the Element at the requested location, including its BLS Signature.
+`SignedElementRequest` has a message length of 52 bytes; the Verifier's 48-byte BLS Public Key and the Element's 4-byte nonce.
+The expected response is a `SignedVerification`, `SignedSendDifficulty`, `SignedDataDifficulty`, `SignedGasPrice`, or `SignedMeritRemoval`, containing the Element at the requested location, including its BLS Signature.
 If the request Element has already had its signature aggregated in a Block, the syncer should send `DataMissing`.

 ### DataMissing